orekhovskiy/espresso/README.md

 To successfully use ADB for remote device connections, you must meet the following requirements:

 1. Default Key Pair Location:
-Ensure the ADB key pair is stored in the default location:
+Ensure the ADB key pair is stored in the default location.
+For example on Ubuntu:
-   - <android-home>/adbkey - for the private key
+   - `~/.android/adbkey` - default private key location,
-   - <android-home>/adbkey.pub - for the public key
+   - `~/.android/adbkey.pub` - default public key location.
 2. Store Public Key in Mobile Farm:
 The ADB public key must be uploaded and stored in the Mobile Farm system.
 Refer to the [Swagger documentation](https://docs.selectel.ru/api/mobile-farm/#tag/ADB-keys/paths/~1api~1v2~1keys~1adb/post) for details required for storing the key.
 3. Unique Public Key: